 Finney provided an oft quoted definition of relative potency in the 2nd edition of his book Statistical method in biological assay, relased in 1964:

-Relative Potency refers to “the ratio of two equally effective doses is an estimate of the potency of the test preparation (T) relative to that of the standard (S).”
-(Finney 1964)
+“The ratio of two equally effective doses is an estimate of the potency of the test preparation relative to that of the standard.”

-Note that the relative potency is NOT dose specific.
-It is not quoted as the potency for a certain effect, but just as a ratio when the two samples produce the same effect (of any magnitude).
-This assumes that the standard and test sample have the same biologically active component, and so behave similarly across the whole range of doses.
-I.e., one can be considered as a simple dilution of the other.
-(This is one of the issues with biosimilars, which are of course, not usually identical in their biological activity across all doses.
-This will be the subject of a later advanced content blog.)
+This relies on the key assumption that the standard and test sample have the same biologically active component, and so behave similarly across the whole range of doses.
+That is, one can be considered as a simple dilution of the other.
+This is one of the issues with biosimilars, which are not usually identical in their biological activity across all doses.
+We cover this in detail here.

 Experimental determination of relative potency